-Bodum has a couple different models of French Press Coffee Makers that can be seen in the Bodum French Press section of our E-Commerce store.
-The two main models consist of the Chambord Line, and the Kenya line.
+Bodum has a couple different models of French Press Coffee Makers that can be seen in the French Press section of our E-Commerce store.
+French presses are a one of the best ways to make a full flavoured coffee without fancy, high end equipment.

 The Kenya French Press on the other hand offers a more modern design with more economical pricing – for those just looking for a first time (or less frequent) french press.
 The 6 cup is available in chrome plasted steel, however the 3 cup and 8 cup are made entirely from the same polypropylene as the Chambord.
 All handles are made from polypropylene.